efekarakus/efekarakus-blog/_posts/2025-07-06-experimentation-over-capabilities.md

 1. **Propose an experiment** for addressing the evals (divide and conquering a multi-agent architecture, agent roles, tool specifications)
 2. **Propose additional realistic eval scenarios** that test new potential failure modes

-At sprint's end, teams report eval [pass rates](https://www.philschmid.de/agents-pass-at-k-pass-power-k) (pass@1, pass@k, and pass^k) and provide an [error analysis](https://hamel.dev/notes/llm/officehours/erroranalysis.html) report explaining where the system falls short.
+At sprint's end, teams report on eval metrics such as [pass rates](https://www.philschmid.de/agents-pass-at-k-pass-power-k) (pass@1, pass@k, and pass^k), cost, latency, and provide an [error analysis](https://hamel.dev/notes/llm/officehours/erroranalysis.html) report explaining where the system falls short.
 This analysis then informs the next set of experiments to address those gaps.